pthunuguntla/eservice-portal/README.md

 for admin login

-email : admin@admin.com
+email :
-password: admin
+password:

 For customer login

-email: customer@cust.com
+email:
-password: customer
+password:

 We can run this application in two ways